spywhere/plug.nvim/docs/extensions/requires.md

 ## Event Handling

-The extension will use the following events for its functionality
+The extension will use the following events for its functionality.

 ### `plugin`

 Check if the plugin is optional, if so prevent the plugin from loading.
-If required or not specified, it will load other required plugins if needed
+If required or not specified, it will load other required plugins if needed.